olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 Order is for convenience and no implication of priority is implied.

-- Products must provide appropriate modules for their software
+- Products must provide appropriate modules for their software.
+- Products must provide a statement of support, to be displayed via the module system and in other appropriate contexts/locations.

+  - The statement should clearly indicate that the product is not supported or maintained by the Facility, but is supported by the Product team.
+The statement should clearly indicate the organization that is providing support and maintenance, and clearly indicate the preferred method(s) of reporting issues or requesting support.

 - Product modules will be grouped under project-level modules.

-..
-  Rationale: This provides both control over visibility and “branding” to the project.
-So users would be advised to do a “module load project”, which will expose modules for the individual products associated with that project, accessed by a second “module load product”.
+  - Users would be advised to do a ``module load project``, which will expose modules for the individual products associated with that project, accessed by a second “module load product”.

-- Products must provide a statement of support, to be displayed via the module system  and in other appropriate contexts/locations.

-..
-  The statement should clearly indicate that the product is not supported or maintained by the facility The statement should clearly indicate the organization that is providing support and maintenance, and clearly indicate the preferred method(s) of reporting issues or requesting support.

-- Project PI must ensure that support is provided for users of the product, as documented
+- Project PI must ensure that support is provided for users of the product, as documented in the statement of support.
 - Project PI must ensure that the product is timely updated in response to changes in the system software environment (e.g. updates to OS, compiler, library, or other key tools).
 If this commitment is not met, the Facility may remove the software from UMS.
 - Project PI must ensure that installations are tested to ensure basic functionality before being released to users.
   These are expected to be basic “sanity tests” to ensure that the build/install was successful.
-UMS projects are not intended to support regular CI testing.

-..
-  The allocation provided by the facility for UMS shall not be used for software development or for routine testing purposes beyond the basic installation testing, described above.
+  - The allocation provided by the facility for UMS shall not be used for software development or for routine testing purposes beyond the basic installation testing, described above.

 - Products may be removed from UMS at the request of the Project PI by notifying the UMS POC of their intent and cleaning up their directory space.

 - If a product is judged to be problematic for the Facility, it may be removed by the UMS POC, who will also notify the Project PI.

 ..